exonum/exonum-doc/src/architecture/transactions.md

 A **transaction** in Exonum
 ([as in usual databases](https://en.wikipedia.org/wiki/Database_transaction)) is a group of sequential operations with the data (i.e., the Exonum [key-value storage](storage.md)).
-Transactions are defined in [services](services.md) and determine all business logic of any Exonum-powered blockchain.
+Transaction processing rules are defined in [services](services.md);
+these rules determine business logic of any Exonum-powered blockchain.

 Transactions are executed [atomically, consistently, in isolation and durably][wiki:acid].
 If the transaction execution violates certain data invariants,